msuscens/Kitty-Masters/README-Repo-Clone-and-Configure-App.md

     your browser.
 MetaMask (assuming it's withed to the local Network: ganace-cli) should connect to the website site.

-    NOTE: Troubleshhoting if MetaMask doesn't connect:
+    NOTE: Troubleshoting if MetaMask doesn't connect:
-    Open the browser console and check the output - if it hasn't connected to the (private) network, with contract addresses and User address output, then try entering the following into the browser console to see if it makes MM connect: window.ethereum.enable().then(async function(accounts){console.log(accounts)})
+    Open the browser console and check the output - if it hasn't connected to the (private) network, with contract addresses and User address output, then try entering the following into the browser console (to see if it makes MM connect): window.ethereum.enable().then(async function(accounts){console.log(accounts)})

+    MM will hopefully then respond by asking you for confirmation of connection/access and then connect to the website.